Hartford Stage, Hartford, CT.

 The World Premiere of “Rope” at Hartford Stage is scintillatingly suspenseful and murderously macabre.
 It’s theatrically perfect.

-Hartford Stage commissioned the noted playwright, Jeffrey Hatcher, to adapt this version of a 1929 three-act play by Patrick Hamilton, called “Rope’s End.”
-Audiences may be more familiar with the film, “Rope” adapted by Alfred Hitchcock in 1948 that was famously shot in what appeared to be one long cinematic scene.
+The theatre commissioned noted playwright, Jeffrey Hatcher, to adapt this version of a 1929 three-act play by Patrick Hamilton, called “Rope’s End".
+Audiences may be more familiar with the film, “Rope” adapted by Alfred Hitchcock in 1948.
 Hatcher’s version, however, builds on the tension integral to the plot.
-At the end of the show, it seemed that the audience had been collectively holding their breath until the final moment.
-This show is a triumph of structure and stagecraft.
+At the end of the show, it seems that the audience had been collectively holding their breath until the final moment.
+This production is a triumph of structure and stagecraft.